FICO - The First Step to Home Buying

 Lenders want to be positive that allowing you a loan isn't a risk for them.
 Your credit score gives lenders an insight into what type of borrower you are based solely on your credit history.
 Because of the shift in the economy, most home buyers should have scores in the range of 700 or higher to get a satisfactory interest rate.
 You can qualify for a mortgage with a lower score, but the interest paid in the long run could be more than double that of someone having a stronger FICO score.

 Improving your credit score is the best way to ease into purchasing a home.
 Call us at (770) 708-3308 and we can help you get on the right track to the home of your dreams.

-Learn more about FICO scores at myFICO.com, Fair Isaac's informational site and once per year, for free, you can review all three of your credit reports at annualcreditreport.com.
+Get more information by visiting myFICO.com, Fair Isaac's informational site and you can review all of your credit reports for free each year at annualcreditreport.com.
 And, for a small payment, you can get your FICO score from each bureau on their websites: equifax.com, experian.com and transunion.com.